linetools/linetools/docs/xspectrum1d.rst

 If one loads multiple 1D spectra (e.g. a brick of data from DESI), the selected spectrum is given by the spec.select index.

-All of the values are stored in the spec._data numpy array with columns `wave`, `flux`, `sig`, and `co` (the latter is for a continuum).
+All of the values are stored in the spec.data numpy array with columns `wave`, `flux`, `sig`, and `co` (the latter is for a continuum).